-“You can design and create, and build the most wonderful place in the world… but it takes people to make the dream a reality.”
+“You can design and create and build the most wonderful place in the world… but it takes people to make the dream a reality.”
 Walt Disney

 Are children’s gardens a thing of the past?

-Sometimes I wonder if ‘gardening’ is becoming a lost art.
+Sometimes, I wonder if gardening is becoming a lost art.

-Designing for Kids.
-Little Fingers.
-Big Ideas.
+Designed for Kids.
+Little Fingers, Big Ideas!

 Sowing Ideas!